Working with Local Indigenous Communities to Achieve Sustainable Landscapes

 - Climate change mitigation and ecosystem-based adaptation.

-We work on different scales: we incentivize the appropiation of sustainable economic activities for single and community beneficiaries, we work with the Kichwa Peoples in Pastaza, Cofán, Sápara, Shiwiar and Andwa, and at a policy scale we work with central, regional, provincial, and municipal governments, all with the intention to contribute to a science and traditional knowledge-based decision-making.
+Work must be addressed on different scales: we incentivize the appropiation of sustainable economic activities for single and community beneficiaries, such as the Kichwa, Cofán, Sápara, Shiwiar and Andwa peoples, and at a policy scale we work with national, regional, provincial, and municipal governments, all with the intention to contribute to a science and traditional knowledge-based decision-making.

 Where we do it

-The Sustainable Landscapes team works mainly in the Ecuadorian Amazon, within the Napo river basin, and focuses on freshwater landscape conservation.
-The team also works in the Yasuní Biosphere Preserve, focused on terrestrial landscapes conservation, which includes over 3 million hectares and the active involvement of provincial and municipal governments.
+The Sustainable Landscapes team works mainly in the Ecuadorian Amazon, within the Napo and Pastaza river basins, and focuses on freshwater landscape conservation.
+The team also works in the Yasuní Biosphere Reserve, focused on terrestrial landscapes conservation, which includes over 3 million hectares and the active involvement of provincial and municipal governments.

 Sustainable landscapes in Ecuador

 By working side by side with indigenous communities we aim to build processes that communities and local governments can continue autonomously.
 We look to preserve ecosystem services through sustainable livelihoods in order to secure economic activities long term.
 These processes must be appropiable, replicable and scalable.